aharkane/database-to-csv-export-pipeline-using-bcp-and-sqlcmd-with-sql-and-ssis/README.md

-# SSIS Data Extraction Packages: Database-to-CSV Export Pipeline
+# Database-to-CSV Export Pipeline using SQL and SSIS

 ## Table of Contents